 Every child needs an audience—a person to encourage their efforts and applaud their creation.
 Publishing their stories and reports invites kids to share their very best efforts with Grandma and Grandpa, a favorite aunt, or a sympathetic neighbor.
 Here are some ways your children can publish more creatively:

 Out-of-the-box book reports.
 Think of fresh new ways your child can share about a book.
 A book report sandwich, for example, is much more fun to write and share than a dry paragraph.
 If the book is about a fantasy world or exciting adventure, your child may enjoy drawing a map to accompany a brief written summary.
 His map can show all the places—real or imaginary—where the story happened.
-For more ideas, here are 26 creative book reports to try.
+For more ideas, try some of these creative book reports.

 File folders.
 It’s amazing what you can do with the humble manila folder!
 Whether your kids use them to make clever flap books or simple report covers, file folders are one of the most versatile publishing tools around.